 SEIU Local 73.
-The Board's agreement with SEIU Local 73 (covering custodians, security officers, special education classroom assistants and bus aides) became effective July 1, 2015 and provided a 2% salary increase each year, but in two of those years the increases were contingent on the Board's ability to balance its budget.
-Additionally, the Board agreed to a "me-too" provision that gave employees the same general wage increase as CTU and also agreed to maintain the same staffing level of public custodians and agreed not to subcontract certain bargaining unit work.
+The Board's agreement with SEIU Local 73 (covering custodians, security officers, special education classroom assistants and bus aides) became effective July 1, 2015 and provides a 2% salary increase each year, but in two of those years the increases are contingent on the Board's ability to balance its budget.
+Additionally, the Board agreed to a "me-too" provision that gives employees the same general wage increase as CTU and also agreed to maintain the same staffing level of public custodians and agreed not to subcontract certain bargaining unit work.
 Pursuant to the agreement, SEIU Local 73 did not receive the scheduled 2% salary increase in Fiscal Years 2017 and 2018 and received a 2% cost of living adjustment in Fiscal Year 2018.
-These employees also received the same revised benefit structure as CTU effective January 1, 2017.
-The Board's agreement with SEIU Local 73 expired on June 30, 2018.
-The parties have been in bargaining since June 2018 and have reached some tentative agreements on non-economic issues and negotiations for a successor agreement are on-going.
+These employees also receive the same revised benefit structure as CTU effective January 1, 2017.
+Substantive negotiations for a successor agreement have not begun but the parties have engaged in talks regarding negotiation procedures.

 Unite Here Local 1.
-The Board's agreement with Unite Here Local 1 (covering lunchroom workers) expired June 30, 2017 and negotiations for a successor agreement are on-going with the assistance of a mediator.
-The parties have reached tentative agreements on some non-economic issues.
+The Board's agreement with Unite Here Local 1 (covering lunchroom workers) expired June 30, 2017 and negotiations for a successor agreement are on-going.
+The parties have recently sought the assistance of a mediator to assist them in resolving their non-economic issues.